mozilla/release-services/relengapi/docs/usage/mapper.rst

 .. api:endpoint:: mapper.projects
     GET /mapper/projects

-    :respose: JSON list of defined projects
+    :respose: JSON list of defined project names

-    Return the list of defined projects
+    Return the list of defined project names, which are valid for the "<project>" parameter in other API calls

     Exceptions:
         None